Skip to main content

 Depending on your subscription plan, older versions may become locked after a certain time.
 Locked versions are visible in the version list but cannot be opened or restored.

-Who can restore?
+Who can restore older versions?

 Starting from the Professional plan all users with edit access to a document can view and restore versions.
 Admins always have access to the version history.